 Multiplexing is a process in which data from multiple sources is written to the same media simultaneously.
-When a job that has multiple sources is submitted with the multiplexing option enabled, it is broken into child jobs - one for each source.
+When a job that has multiple sources is submitted with the multiplexing option enabled, it is broken into child jobs- one for each source.
 These child jobs write data to the same media simultaneously.
-For more information on multiplexing, see the BrightStor ARCserve Backup Administrator Guide.
+For more information on multiplexing, see the Administrator Guide.

-The Snapshot and Direct I/O Features (Solaris and HP-UX Systems Only)
+Snapshot and Direct I/O Features for Solaris and HP-UX Systems